FreeLanguageTools/vocabsieve/docs/resources.md

 ## Kaikki Wiktionary dumps

 High-quality parsed data of Wiktionary in various languages.
-Recommended over the online Wiktionary API as they contain more information.
+Prefer these over the online Wiktionary API as they contain more information.

 <https://kaikki.org/>